Blog

 By contrast, deferrals at this stage signal that the authorities are still open to clarification, even if the process has slowed significantly.

-The Most Common Refusal Triggers in Grenada CBI (What Actually Breaks Files)
+The Most Common Refusal Triggers in Grenada's CBI: What Actually Causes Files to Be Rejected

 Banking Evidence and Credit Advice (The Biggest Bottleneck)